Sgohil590/Terraform-jenkins-codepipeline/README.md

 ```bash
  sudo systemctl start jenkins
 ```
-# The Administrator Password Will Be Saved In
+# 3.The Administrator Password Will Be Saved In
 ## /var/lib/jenkins/secrets/initialAdminPassword